LBruyne/Scalable-Collaborative-zkSNARK/README.md

 ### Benchmark

 The benchmarks are based on the `benchmark` mode.
-To run a benchmark with packing factor $l$ you need $l\times 8$ servers.
+A crucial parameter is $l$, which represents the packing factor as defined in the paper.
+To run a benchmark with packing factor $l$, you need $l \times 8$ servers.
+The expected speedup is approximately between $l$ and $2l$ times.

 <!-- **Artifact Evaluation**: We understand that it may be difficult for reviewers to access a large number of servers to reproduce the results in the `benchmark` mode, although the results presented in the paper were obtained using this mode.
 Therefore, you can use the `local` mode to simulate the results.
 Remember to divide the total execution time by the number of servers $N$ to estimate the actual running time. -->